drewvlaz/grade-checker-script/README.md

    2. Parses the html and extracts assignment names and scores for each class, storing results in multiple dictionaries

+   3. For each assignment, a dictionary is made containing
+   '''python
+      True
+  '''
-   3. For each assignment, a dictionary is made containing '''python True''' if a score for an assignment == '__' (it is blank),
+if a score for an assignment == '__' (it is blank),